Radiotelevizija Slovenija: History

 Starting from 1974, TV Ljubljana's main service was also gradually converted to color.
+In 1981, they aired the children's television series 40 Green Elephants.
 In 1984, teletext was introduced, whereas the digitalization started in 1986.
-In 1989, Radio Ljubljana started transmitting an RDS signal.
+In the 90s, Radio Ljubljana started transmitting an RDS signal.

 At first, TV Ljubljana's second television network primarily relayed programs from other Yugoslav television stations.
-In the late 1980s, however, the percentage of TV Ljubljana's own programs on the second network increased dramatically.
+In the late 1980s, however, the percentage of TV Ljubljana's own programs on the second network increased.

 In the year when Slovenia became independent in 1991, the institution was renamed to Radiotelevizija Slovenija (from RTV Ljubljana).
-On January 1, 1993, RTV Slovenija was admitted as a full active member of the European Broadcasting Union following the collapse of Yugoslavia, and began participation in the Eurovision Song Contest.
+On January 1, 1993, RTV Slovenija was admitted as a member of the European Broadcasting Union following the collapse of Yugoslavia, and began participation in the Eurovision Song Contest.

 In the mid- to late 1990s, TV Slovenia began to face increased competition from Slovenia's commercial television stations.
 In 1995, RTV Slovenija published its first web page.
 Radio digitalization started in 1995, whereas the digitalization of television broadcasting started in 1999.

 In 1997, satellite broadcasting started via Hot Bird 3.
 In 2001, RTV Slovenija's Multimedia Centre was established to help introduce new technologies.
 A new multimedia web portal was introduced in 2002.
 This portal includes regular news updates, broadcast archives, and the live transmission on line of most services, both radio and television.
 RSS feeds were introduced in 2005.
 The public broadcaster referendum, 2005 was approved by a slight majority of voters, but the referendum saw a very low turnout.
 On November 12, 2005, a law was passed stating that Radio-television Slovenia is "a public institution of special cultural and national importance..."

 In May 2008 TV Slovenia began airing a new TV channel, TV Slovenija 3, dedicated primarily to live Parliament coverage.
 In August 2008 TV Slovenia broadcast their first HD event – Olympic Games 2008 on test DVB-T channel.
 The Slovenian public broadcaster law referendum, 2010 was rejected by voters.
 In 2011, analogue signal was abandoned.